cdelta1999-ui/StreamFlix-Customer-Churn-Analysis/README.md

 ### 📊 [View the Live Interactive Application Here](https://cdelta1999-ui.github.io/StreamFlix-Customer-Churn-Analysis/)
 ## 📝 The Business Problem
-Imagine a new movie streaming service called StreamFlix (like Netflix or Prime Video).
+A new movie streaming service called StreamFlix.
 They are spending millions of dollars on advertising to get new customers to sign up for ₹999/month.

 But there is a huge problem: **40% of their new customers cancel their subscription after just two months.** StreamFlix is bleeding money.
 I was brought in to analyze the customer database, find out why people are leaving, and provide actionable solutions to plug the leak.